carlrafting/autogrow/readme.md

 {
     areaClass: String // class to apply to textarea
     containerClass: String // class for autogrow container
-    activeClass: String // class for when autogrow is active. applies to container
     mirrorClass: String // class for mirror element
     spanClass: String // class for span element
 }